jopohl/urh/README.md

 ### Windows
 If you run a Python 3.4 you need to install  [Visual C++ Build Tools 2015](http://landinghub.visualstudio.com/visual-cpp-build-tools) first.
 It is recommended to use Python 3.5 or later on Windows, so no C++ compiler needs to be installed.
 1. Install [Python 3 for Windows](https://www.python.org/downloads/windows/).
-  - Make sure you tick the _Add Python to PATH_ checkbox on first page in python installer.
+  - Make sure you tick the _Add Python to PATH_ checkbox on first page in Python installer.
-  - Choose a __64 Bit__ python version for native device support!
+  - Choose a __64 Bit__ Python version for native device support.
 2. In a terminal, type: ``` pip install urh ```.
 3. Type ``` urh ``` in a terminal or search for ``` urh ``` in search bar to start the application.